Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 14. Licensees must take account of problem gambling rates for the relevant gambling activity as published by the Commission2, in order to check whether the number of customer interactions is, at a minimum, in line with this level.
 For the avoidance of doubt, this provision is not intended to mandate the outcome of those customer interactions.

-The Social Responsibility (SR) code 3.4.3 and this guidance applies to: all remote licences, except any remote lottery licence the holder of which does not provide facilities for participation in instant win or high frequency lotteries1, remote gaming machine technical, gambling software, host, ancillary remote bingo, ancillary remote casino, ancillary remote betting, remote betting intermediary (trading rooms only) and remote general betting limited licences.
+The Social Responsibility (SR) Code Provision 3.4.3 and this guidance applies to: all remote licences, except any remote lottery licence the holder of which does not provide facilities for participation in instant win or high frequency lotteries1, remote gaming machine technical, gambling software, host, ancillary remote bingo, ancillary remote casino, ancillary remote betting, remote betting intermediary (trading rooms only) and remote general betting limited licences.

 Lottery licensees are therefore only within scope of these requirements if they offer instant win games or high frequency lotteries.
 High frequency lotteries are defined as a lottery in which any draw takes place less than one hour after a draw in a previous lottery promoted on behalf of the same non-commercial society or local authority or as part of the same multiple lottery scheme.